Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 `source/BulkCrapUninstaller/Theming` contains the adapters.
 Shared-library changes are also present in KlocTools, ObjectListView and SimpleTreeMap.
 The patch includes some related layout/refresh fixes documented in the individual follow-up notes.
+Tooltip rendering is now explicitly set through `ThemeManager` for ObjectListView tooltip event handlers and the two known `ToolTip` owners in Properties/Settings and the uninstall wizard.

 ## Latest validation and its limits

-Both default .NET 8 and opt-in .NET 10 builds passed.
-The latest external checker recorded 1,313 assertions across eight runs: .NET 10 ordinary default/dark/light override (158/160/158), .NET 8 dark bypass (155), and light/dark high contrast on both runtimes (172/169 in each palette).
-Button and checkbox replays cover mouse/Space checking, palette recovery and restoration of Windows appearance.
+After the focused repair pass, `Build-NativeDark.ps1` completed fresh default .NET 8 and opt-in .NET 10 builds.
+Fresh external-checker runs recorded 631
+assertions: .NET 10 ordinary default/dark/light override (158/160/158) and the
+.NET 8 dark bypass (155).
+A focused STA WinForms host recorded another 155 assertions across .NET 10 dark/light-override and .NET 8 bypass runs (79/38/38).
+It checked native dialog names, roles, checked state and initial focus; both known `ToolTip` owners; ObjectListView cell/header tooltip colors; dialog mapping and owner-bound worker-thread marshalling; and current/legacy Feedback HTML fixtures.
+The dark Feedback fixture and a native tooltip window were rendered to bitmaps and checked for dark backgrounds and contrasting text colors.
 These are local observations, not CI results.
+An earlier eight-run contrast matrix recorded 1,313 assertions, including button and checkbox replays, but was not repeated in this repair pass.

 The environment was Windows 11 build 26100 at 200% DPI, with Desktop runtimes 10.0.11 and 8.0.30.
 The visual host loaded the built application assemblies and